- Home

 Final thoughts…

-We all want to do what we can to stay healthy – and making sure we’re getting enough essential vitamins and minerals is an important way to do this.
+We all want to do what we can to stay healthy – and ensuring we’re getting enough essential vitamins and minerals is one of the best ways to do this.

-Vitamin B1 is one of these essential nutrients and it brings many health benefits, including a reduced risk of heart disease and improved mood.
+Vitamin B1 is one of these essential nutrients, bringing many health benefits, including a reduced risk of heart disease and improved mood.

-For more information on essential vitamins and minerals (including other B vitamins like B3 and B7), head over to the diet and nutrition section of our website.
+For more information on essential vitamins and minerals (including other B vitamins like B3 and B7), head over to our diet and nutrition section.

 Do you think you get enough vitamin B1?
 Or do you have any other tips for staying healthy?
-We’d love to hear from you in the comments below.
+We’d be interested to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.